Caribu/react-native-tour/README.md

    //unique name
     name: 'share',

-    //delay in ms before rendering the step to screen
+    //OPTIONAL: delay in ms before rendering the step to screen
     beforeDelay: 400,

-    // async function that is waited on before rendering the step
+    //OPTIONAL: async function that is waited on before rendering the step
     beforeStep: async () => {}

     //the component to render at the highlighted area where `Attach` is located